 As you’re busy building these networks, you’ll need to keep information security considerations in mind.
 You’ll also research new technologies to see what’s best for your organization.
 Finally, you should be prepared to defend any choices you make to management in a clear and easy to understand way.

 Expect to spend most of your time in an office or a server room.
-You’ll probably work full-time, although 25% of computer network architects reported working more than 40 hours a week in 2016.
+You’ll probably work full-time, although a portion of computer network architects reported working more than 40 hours a week.

 This is probably the first job that comes to mind when you think of computer science.
 However, working as a software developer, or software engineer, is so much more than just coding.